JAYDEEP-KUMAR/Google-first-page-scrape/README.md

 # Google-first-page-scraper
 Google first page scraper using PHP

-i have made a google first page scraper using php
+I have made a google first page scraper using php

+plesae run on any web server not on localhost server